 We calculate power for the joint test that the three hypotheses are true at the 5 percent significance level.
-To do so, we run the exact two regressions from Section and run 1000 simulations for each $n^N$ combination.
-For each $n^N$ combination, we calculate the share of simulations at which all coefficients of interest in Equations 1 and 2 ( $\beta{H1}$ to $\beta{H4}$ ) are significant at the 5 percent level to determine power.
+To do so, we run the exact two regressions from Section and run 1000 simulations for each n^N combination.
+For each n^N combination, we calculate the share of simulations at which all coefficients of interest in Equations 1 and 2 (β{H1} to β{H4}) are significant at the 5 percent level to determine power.

-Results of the simulation are summarized in Figure 2.
+Results of the simulation are summarized in Figure 4.
 Instead of the usual power curves that plot power against sample size, we obtain a power plane as we determine both the number of clusters (between 100 and 130 MCCs) and the number of farmers per cluster (between 10 and 40 farmers).
-Power is measured on the z axis and is the proportion of cases (out of the 1000 simulations) in which all three coefficients were found significant at p<0.05.
+Power is measured on the z axis and is the proportion of cases (out of the 1000 simulations) in which all three coefficients were found significant at p < 0.05.

 The figure, which can be found as an interactive figure here, shows the tradeoff between more clusters and more individuals per cluster.
 With about 125 MCCs and 20 farmers per cluster we find power just above .80.
 This corresponds to a sample of 2500.
 Note that the requirement to detect minimum effect sizes for all three hypotheses simultaneously is very strict.
 For instance, if we require only one hypothesis to be significant, we obtain power of .99 for a sample with 125 MCCs and 20 farmers.
-Similarly, if we consider each hypothesis separately, we get power levels of .87 for the MCC level intervention with outcome at the MCC level, .93 for the MCC level intervention with outcome at the farmer level, and .94 for the farmer level intervention with outcome at the farmer level.
-For the interaction effect, we obtain power of .99.
+Similarly, if we consider each hypothesis separately, we get power levels of .87 for the MCC level intervention with outcome at the

-Figure 2: Power plane
+Figure 4: Power plane